 The National Secular Society is a non-party-political

 organisation with members from across the social and political spectrum.
 Our Honorary Associates include MPs and peers, as well as leading figures from politics, journalism, law and the arts.

 independent non-profit organisation which receives no funding from government or other public bodies.
 Our campaigning is wholly supported by our members and supporters, people like you who share our belief in the urgent need to keep religion and politics

 Big Brother Watch was founded in 2009 with the intention of exposing the true scale of the surveillance state by challenging the policies which threaten our privacy, our freedoms and our civil liberties.

 campaigns on behalf of the individual, to educate and encourage more control over personal data.
-We work to ensure that those who fail to respect our privacy, whether private companies, government departments or local authorities are
+We work to ensure that those who fail to respect our privacy, whether private companies, government departments or local authorities are held to account.

 Protecting individual privacy and defending civil liberties, Big Brother Watch is a campaign group for the digital age.